Çeşme is rich in history and features several noteworthy mosques, churches, and other places of worship that reflect its multicultural past.

 Çeşme Mosques & Churches – Table of Contents

-Below is a summary of Çeşme mosques & churches of historical significance:
+Below is a summary of the Çeşme mosques & churches of historical significance:

 Ayios Haralambos Church (1832)